ankit-rathi/ankit-rathi.github.io/about.md

 - Speaker at platforms like PyData and Kaggle Days
 - Author of three books, with a new one focused on Decision Intelligence Systems

-I also built Quantvesting—a data-driven investing framework that applies the same principles of probabilistic thinking, discipline, and compounding to capital allocation.
+I also built Quantvesting; a data-driven investing framework that applies the same principles of probabilistic thinking, discipline, and compounding to capital allocation.

 What I Care About: